-Lost Goldmine Trail is a 6.9 mile heavily trafficked out and back trail located near Gold Canyon, AZ that features beautiful wild flowers and is good for all skill levels.
+Lost Goldmine Trail is a 6.9 mile heavily trafficked out and back trail located near Gold Canyon, Arizona that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash